 You are considered for Direct loans when you complete the Free Application for Federal Student Aid.

-The amount of loan funds you are eligible for depend on the following grade level, dependency status, cost of attendance, and need.
+The amount of loan funds you are eligible for depends on your grade level, dependency status, cost of attendance, and need.

-Annual and Aggregate (Total) Loan Limits for Direct Loans
+Annual and Total Loan Limits for Direct Loans

 |Juniors and Seniors